Robertson College

-Robertson College is a private Canadian career training institution headquartered in Winnipeg, Canada.
-Robertson has campus locations in Winnipeg in Manitoba and Edmonton and Calgary in Alberta.
+Robertson College is a private Canadian career training institution headquartered in Winnipeg, Manitoba, Canada.
+Robertson has campus locations in Winnipeg, Edmonton and Calgary, Alberta.
 Robertson offers diploma and certificate programs.

 Campuses

 Robertson College has three physical campuses in Canada, located in Winnipeg, Calgary, and Edmonton.
 Robertson College also has an online campus which offers much of the same programming.

 History

 Founding

-Founded in 1911, Robertson College evolved when Mary Irvine Robertson initiated plans to begin a court-reporting business with her sister who at the time was already living in Saskatoon, Saskatchewan.
-In Edinburgh, Scotland Mrs. Robertson had worked as a shorthand stenographer and reporter in the city hall.
+Founded in 1911, Robertson College evolved when Mary Irvine Robertson initiated plans to begin a court-reporting business with her sister who was already living in Saskatoon, Saskatchewan.
+In Edinburgh, Scotland, Mrs. Robertson had worked as a stenographer and reporter in the city hall.
 She and her young daughter emigrated to Canada in 1912.
 1913 saw the start of Mrs. Robertson and her sister's court reporting business, the Dominion Stenographic Service.
 In 1919, the judicial courts began to hire their own shorthand stenographers which then helped evolve the business into a shorthand school.